 What are we to make of the Congressional rejection of the Hank Paulson proposal?
 The politics is simple: elections are a rare moment of accountability in our political process and all 435 members of the United States House of Representatives are up for re-election in a matter of weeks.
 The George W Bush administration has lost the confidence of the American people and so has Wall Street.

 Those who created the problem are now the doctors offering the prescriptions.

 A little while ago, we were told everything was fine.
-Then, less than six months ago, we were told that the economy was on the mend.

 Now we are told the patient needs a massive transfusion, but everyone can see that the patient is suffering from internal bleeding; in California, the number of foreclosures may already be outpacing voluntary sales.
 Yet nothing is being done to stem the haemorrhaging.